SoftwareBrothers/adminjs-dev/docs-src/tutorials/rbac.md

 ## Adding login page

-{@link module:admin-bro-expressjs} plugin, which we use for attaching admin to express framework, has the option to authenticate AdminBro users.
+{@link module:@admin-bro/express} plugin, which we use for attaching admin to express framework, has the option to authenticate AdminBro users.
 In order to use it, we have to change the _buildRouter_ function to the _buildAuthenticatedRouter_.
 Now we can pass the authentication method which will verify an email and a password.

 ```javascript
 // Build and use a router which will handle all AdminBro routes